JW Marriott Hotel Nara's Silk Road Dining restaurant generates more sales using the TableCheck EDM feature

 It still takes time if I send communications to each customer by phone, email, and LINE, plus Instagram and Facebook messenger.
 In addition to these digital communications, we send out greetings and letters of thanks to every one of them while providing guidance, which takes a significant amount of time.

-Improving customer relationships through newsletters, generating 1 million yen as a result
+Improving customer relationships, generating 1 million yen as a result

-What was the response from customers after using EDM?
+What was the response of your customers after sending them an EDM newsletter?

 Some customers have contacted me directly to say, "I saw your email".
 A positive effect is getting them to make reservations after receiving an email from us.